HL7NZ/nzbase/input/pagecontent/terminology.md

 <tr><td width='20%'>Registration Status of Practitioners</td><td>The code list represents the current practicing status of the Provider Person as per their registration with an RA.</td><td><a href='ValueSet-practitioner-registration-status-code.html'>https://standards.digital.health.nz/fhir/ValueSet/practitioner-registration-status-code</a></td></tr>
 <tr><td width='20%'>Scope of practice</td><td>A coded type for professional scope of practice.</td><td><a href='ValueSet-practitioner-scope-of-practice.html'>https://standards.digital.health.nz/fhir/ValueSet/practitioner-scope-of-practice-code</a></td></tr>
 <tr><td width='20%'>domicileCode</td><td>Domicile Code</td><td><a href='ValueSet-domicile-code.html'>https://standards.digital.health.nz/fhir/ValueSet/domicile-code</a></td></tr>

-These are ValueSets that have been defined in this guide for coded elements.

-Each ValueSet resource has a globally unique url (the Canonical url) that is used to unambiguously identify it.
-This url generally should resolve to the to the FHIR CodeSystem resource, though the infrastructure to support this is not yet in place.

-The [FHIR spec](http://hl7.org/fhir/terminology-module.html) has much more detail on the use of Terminology in FHIR

 </table>
 <br/><br/>
 ### CodeSystems